IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/slider/README.md

 | Name | Description |
 | :--- | :--- |
 | valueChange  | This event is emitted when user has stopped interacting the thumb and value is changed.  |
+| valueChanged | This event is emitted at the end of every slide interaction.